-Because fuel and oil are flammable, have an authorized Sea-Doo dealer inspect the fuel system integrity as specified in the periodic inspection chart.
+Because fuel and oil are flammable, you should have an authorized Sea-Doo dealer, repair shop, or person of your own choosing to inspect the fuel system integrity as specified in the periodic inspection chart.

-It is recommended that the watercraft be serviced by an authorized Sea-Doo dealer for storage, however the following operations can be performed by you with a minimum of tools.
+It is recommended that the watercraft be serviced by an authorized Sea-Doo dealer, repair shop, or person of your own choosing, however the following operations can be performed by you with a minimum of tools.